-We are definitely open to RVing with another child when we have one, but we will need to see how we feel when that time comes.
+We are definitely open to RVing with another child when we have another, but we will need to see how we feel when that time comes.
 We plan on taking it a year at a time to keep from being too overwhelmed with future decisions.

-We have considered homeschooling, but we've still got a couple of years before we have to get too serious about a decision.
-RVing involves so many decisions on a daily basis we almost have to push decisions that are further out to the back of our mind a bit or it starts to become overwhelming.
-We've talked about homeschooling the first few years until Hensley can tell us what she wants to do and then going from there with either continuing homeschooling or putting her in a public school.
-It's all up for debate though.
-There are pros for public school right off the bat if we are settled down at that point too.
+We're planning to homeschool the first few years until Hensley can tell us what she wants to do and then going from there with either continuing homeschooling or putting her in a public school.
 If you haven't checked it out, here's one of our videos where we discuss some of this as well.

 Tour our 2008 model 31' Classic Airstream towed by a 2007 Savana Diesel 1 ton Van.

 Length: 224.1" (18ft 6 inches)